rverschae/rverschae.github.io/impress/index.md

   + Visit of _Gabriele Facciolo_ at Universidad de la Republica (17 February - 3 March 2022)
   + Invited presentation by _Gabriele Facciolo_ at Universidad de la Republica (???
 February 2022)
   + Co-advising of ??? by _Gabriele Facciolo and Rodrigo Verschae_
+  + Co-advising of two students' projects for the lecture on Satellite Imagenes ENS Paris-Saclay (February - March 2022). _Gabriele Facciolo and Rodrigo Verschae_
   + Closing Web Seminar 4 (April 2022)